bcomnes/node-handbook/README.md

 ([2nd Edition Coming Soon](http://www.manning.com/cantelon2/))

-Written by a crew of early prolific node.js module developers, this book is *totally great* and *somewhat flawed*, and a bit dated at this point as well.
-But for those that learn by example, *this is the book for you*.
+Written by a group of early prolific node.js module developers, this book is *totally great* and *somewhat flawed*, and a bit dated at this point as well.
+It has a great set of examples though, and it's "hello world" app is the well-known [socket.io](http://socket.io) chat server.

 It covers the basics of all the well known [Visionmedia](https://github.com/visionmedia)  modules (e.g. [express](http://expressjs.com), [mocha](http://mochajs.org), [connect](https://github.com/senchalabs/connect#readme), [jade](http://jade-lang.com), [ejs](http://www.embeddedjs.com) etc...).
 You will learn to use all of these early node tools, including core node modules, async programming, testing, templating, CLI programs, and even node clustering from this book through the various included projects and examples.